 Table Service Meal Tips

-- Character dining can be a fun addition to a meal.
-These meals are at a fixed price.
-There is character dining in the parks and character dining at resorts.
+- There is character dining in the parks and character dining at resorts.

 - Top 10 Table Service Restaurants